To be eligible for the Startup Visa as a founder, you'll need:

 Bring your family with you

-If a startup is granted a visa, the same may be granted to their family – spouse, minor children, and adult children who, due to their health status or disability, are not self-reliant.
+If a startup is granted a visa, the same may be granted to their family – spouse, children and adult children who, due to their health status or disability, are not self-reliant.
 The same applies to the family when the Startup Visa is extended.

 Have more questions?
 That's cool.
 Here are some we get quite often.